 Volume series playback can also be assigned to a mouse mode such as scrolling.

-For each time in the specified volume series, calculate centroid (x,y,z) coordinates, distance from the previous centroid (“step”), cumulative distance along the piecewise linear path from the first centroid, surface-enclosed volume, and surface area.
+For each time in the specified volume series, calculate centroid (x,y,z) coordinates, distance from the previous centroid (“step”), cumulative distance along the piecewise linear path from the first centroid, surface-enclosed volume, surface area, and inertia ellipsoid dimensions (lengths of principal axes).
 The results are saved as plain text in filename specified with the output option, otherwise given in the Log.
 See also: measurements

-If centroids is true, a marker will be placed at at each centroid, with radius centroid-radius (default is the minimum grid-spacing in the maps) and color centroid-color (default gray).
-The centroid-color can be any color name that specifies a single color.
-Successive markers are linked.
-The markers can be shown during playback with the showMarkers option of vseries play.
+If centroids is true, a marker will be placed at at each centroid, with the specified radius (default is the minimum grid-spacing in the maps) and color (default #aaaaaa

 Save the specified series as a single file (filename) in Chimera map format, optionally with processing such as cropping, normalization, and alignment.
 The save-options are listed below in order of application when used together:subregion i1,j1,k1,i2,j2,k2